yuqcheng/angsd-practice/README.md

 # Instructions

 0. (Optional) Fork this repository and start working from your own copy.
-1. Clone the repository:

-       git clone git@github.com:mfansler/angsd-practice.git

-   **Note**: Adjust the user if using a forked version.
+1. Download the .Rmd file.
+(Optionally, you can [clone the repository](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).)
 2. Open the .Rmd file in RStudio.
 3. Edit the author name.
 4. Click the `knit` button to render the .Rmd to either an HTML or PDF file.